Safe, effective therapy for treatment resistant depression and chronic anxiety in Plymouth, New Hampshire

 6. If ketamine therapy works for me how soon will I begin to feel better?

 Some patients will begin to feel better within hours of the first infusion.
 Patients with thoughts of self-harm often notice those thoughts dissipating first.
 There can be a dramatic relief of dread and hopelessness.
-Other patients may not notice any mood improvement until the next day.
-Some patients will require a second (or even a third) infusion before feeling better.
+Many patients do not notice a significant mood improvement until they’ve had several infusions.
+Almost all patients who will respond feel measurably better after the series of six infusions.

 7. Will I require ketamine infusions for the rest of my life?